CjJordan/lp-template/template.md

 - ask open-ended probing questions
 - ask learners to explain a concept back to you
 - ask learners why this concept is important/where it might be applicable
-- call on students to get the discussion started
+- call on learners to get the discussion started

 ### Partner Do: Sub-Topic A ( 20 min )
 ![create][create]